 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) An accredited pediatric hospital medicine program must be an integral part of a core pediatric residency program, and should be sponsored by the same ACGME-accredited Sponsoring Institution (Core)
+(Core) - I.B.1.a) An endocrinology, diabetes, and metabolism fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
+(Core) - I.B.1.b) There must be a collaborative relationship with the program director of the internal medicine residency program to ensure compliance